Palace of Fontainebleau: The Revolution and the First Empire

 During the French Revolution the château was far from the turbulence of Paris, and did not suffer any significant damage, but all the furniture was later sold at auction.
 The buildings were occupied by the Central School of the Department of Seine-et-Marne, until 1803, when Napoleon installed a military school there.
 He chose Fontainebleau as the site of his historic 1804 meeting with Pope Pius VII, who had travelled from Rome to crown Napoleon emperor.
 Apartments were refurnished and decorated for the Emperor and Empress in the new Empire style.
 The Cour du Cheval Blanc was renamed the Cour d'Honneur, or Courtyard of Honor.
 One wing facing the courtyard, the Aile de Ferrare, was torn down and replaced with an ornamental iron fence and gate, making the façade of the palace visible.
 The gardens of Diane and the gardens of the Pines were replanted and turned into an English landscape garden by the landscape designer Maximilien Joseph Hurtault.

 Napoleon's visits to Fontainebleau were not frequent, because he was occupied so much of the time with military campaigns.
 Between 1812 and 1814, the château served as a very elegant prison for Pope Pius VII.
 On 5 November 1810, the chapel of the château was used for the baptism of Napoleon's nephew, the future Napoleon III, with Napoleon serving as his godfather, and the Empress Marie-Louise as his godmother.

 Napoleon spent the last days of his reign at Fontainebleau, before abdicating there on 4 April 1814, under pressure from his Marshals, Ney, Berthier, and Lefebvre.
-On 20 April, after failing in an attempt to commit suicide, he gave an emotional farewell to the soldiers of the Old Guard, assembled in the Court of Honor.
+On 20 April, after surviving a suicide attempt, he gave an emotional farewell to the soldiers of the Old Guard, assembled in the Court of Honor.
 Later, during the Hundred Days, he stopped there on 20 March 1815.

 In his memoirs, written while in exile on Saint Helena, he recalled his time at Fontainebleau; "...the true residence of kings, the house of the centuries.
 Perhaps it was not a rigorously architectural palace, but it was certainly a place of residence well thought out and perfectly suitable.
 It was certainly the most comfortable and happily situated palace in Europe."